brainflow-dev/brainflow/docs/BrainFlowEmulator.rst

 - `com0com <http://com0com.sourceforge.net/>`_ for Windows
 - pty for Linux and MacOS

-You should pass test command line directly to cyton_linux.py or to cyton_windows.py, script will add port automatically to provided command line and will start an application.
+You should pass test command line directly to cyton_linux.py or to cyton_windows.py.
+The script will add the port automatically to provided command line and will start an application.

 Install emulator package::